NATO extends Stoltenberg term for a year due to Russia's war | Politics

 - Belgium

-NATO Secretary-General Jens Stoltenberg will remain in his role for an extra year to help steer the 30-nation military organization through the security crisis sparked by Russia's war on Ukraine.
+NATO Secretary-General Jens Stoltenberg will remain in his role for an extra year to help steer the 30-nation military organisation through the security crisis sparked by Russia's war on Ukraine.

 Stoltenberg tweeted Thursday that he is "honoured" by the decision of NATO leaders to extend his term until Sept 30, 2023.